 All trekking companies and medical staff recommend a regular exercise program of increasing difficulty some months prior to embarking on your trek.
 If you arrive in Nepal in an unfit state you will find trekking tough on both your body and mind.

 Regular aerobic exercise for a couple of hours at a time is the least you should be able to achieve.
-It is also wise to take at least one long walk a week, for up to five or six hours (of walking time), so that your body is not unfamiliar with sustained exercise.
-The fitter you are before you arrive the faster your body will adapt to the rigours of walking all day on sometimes rough and difficult trails.
-It is often hard for people to imagine that you can spend days walking up just one hill and that a climb of 100m or 200m is considered flat by most Nepalese.
+It is also wise to take at least one long walk a week, for five or six hours (of walking time), so that your body is not unfamiliar with sustained exercise.
+The fitter you are before you arrive the faster your body will adapt to the rigours of walking all day.
+It is often hard for people to imagine that you can spend days walking up just one hill and that a climb of 100m or 200m is considered flat in the Himalaya.
 Aerobic fitness will also make acclimatisation easier for you as your body will begin to adapt to, rather than just coping with, reduced levels of oxygen.

-When you are trekking you will come across health posts in some villages, if you have additional medical supplies these could be a good place to leave them.
+When you are trekking you will come across health posts in some villages.
+If you have additional medical supplies these could be a good place to leave them.
 You should avoid giving out medications to locals unless absolutely necessary and you know exactly what you are doing.
 It is far better for everyone that you encourage them to visit their health centre as quickly as possible.
-Sometimes, you may be asked to give medicines to people along the trail or in villages; this is because many Nepalese believe foreign medicines are stronger and more effective than those available locally.
+Sometimes, you may be asked to give medicines to people along the trail or in villages.
+This is because many locals believe foreign medicines are stronger and more effective than those available locally.
 If this should happen, ask your guide to explain that your medicines are the same as those prescribed by their local health practitioner.
 Local people frequently use traditional remedies to cure general ailments, but as you may react to them, it is wise to avoid them.

-Although malaria is rare in Nepal, mosquitoes and numerous other insects and nasties that bite, including bed bugs, fleas, small spiders, leeches (in the wetter months), horse flies and ticks are common.
+Although malaria is rare in the mountains, mosquitoes and numerous other insects and nasties that bite, including bed bugs, fleas, small spiders, leeches (in the wetter months), horse flies and ticks.
 Packing both an insect repellent (with DEET) and a bite-balm is a good idea, especially for remoter trips.